SR123/f4_in_row/readme.txt

-This project is a four in row game that has been written in C++ The algorithm that I used is min-max algorithm after that I have added alpha-beta functionality to reduce the number of node generated.
+This project is a four in row game (player vs computer) that has been written in C++ The algorithm that I used is min-max algorithm after that I have added alpha-beta functionality to reduce the number of node generated.

 In this project the user able to set the depth since the algorithm uses depth-first search.